Frequently Asked Questions

 Upper School students do not wear a uniform and are instead asked to uphold a standard of dress.
 A student's appearance and choice of clothing must balance respectful awareness to the values of others in the community with self-expression.
 Students are expected to dress for an academic atmosphere of purposeful learning and responsible participation during the school day.
 Students are encouraged to dress for success, make mature decisions as young adults, and make choices that are consistent with our school's mission and the learning environment that the school strives to provide.
 Students must wear footwear at all times.
 Clothing cannot include logos pertaining to alcohol, tobacco, drugs, and profanities, or that are otherwise offensive or hurtful to others.

 What advanced courses are available?
-What are Advanced Topics ( AT) classes?

 What is Rowmark Ski Academy?